-Management Approach
+Interest Rate Risk Management Approach

-Increase the correlation between interest rate sensitive assets and liabilities and in doing so ensure that the margin spreads are not unduly affected by movements in interest rates.

-As part of the broader approach, the Company also seeks to;
+LBF's approach to Interest Rate Risk Management seeks to improve the alignment between interest rate sensitive assets and liabilities and in doing so ensure that the margin spreads are not unduly affected by adverse movements in interest rates.
+As part of its overall approach, LBF also seeks to;

-- Promote lending products with shorter re-pricing cycle to reduce interest rate sensitive gaps - Explore hedging options such as interest swaps - Negotiate interest rate caps on new borrowings
+- " Promote lending products with shorter re-pricing cycle to reduce interest rate sensitive gaps - " Explore hedging options such as interest swaps. - " Negotiate interest rate caps on new borrowings